doyensec/electronegativity/README.md

 ### Programmatically

-You can also use electronegativity programatically, using similar options as for the CLI:
+You can also use electronegativity programmatically, using similar options as for the CLI:

 ```js
 const run = require('@doyensec/electronegativity')